Bevans

 Note B7.
 Kiln 4, by FLS, was essentially identical to those simultaneously installed at Hope.

 Note B8.
 Once again, there were two types - five by Vickers and two by FLS.
 It's unclear why the project was re-directed in this way.
-The five larger mills would have made 17 t/hr each, and the two smaller 12 t/hr each, so in total they could consume clinker at 1.8 times the kiln production rate, and could make 50% more than the peak despatch rate mentioned below.
+The five higher-powered mills would have made 17 t/hr each, and the two smaller 12 t/hr each, so in total they could consume clinker at 1.8 times the kiln production rate, and could make 50% more than the peak despatch rate mentioned below.
+The FLS mills (Nos 1 & 2) arrived too early for the installation of efficient Cardan drives, and had spur rings similar to the Vickers mills.
+Their dimensions were not given; they were 11 m × 2.2 m (36'1⅛" × 7'2⅝") inside the shell.
+The Vickers mills (Nos 3-7) appear to post-date them, and look very much like carbon copies of the FLS design.
+The Vickers mills were later run lighter at 650 HP.

 Note B9.
 The plant had no rail link for product, and the vast majority of product went by water: by barge for local trade and by ship for coastal and export trade.